 Just like the Mimijumi bottles, Comotomo bottles do not contain any chemical that can pose a risk to your baby’s health.

 They are BPA free and do not contain phthalates and PVC.

-As aforementioned, the nipples are made of silicone.
+As aforementioned, the nipples are from silicone.
 So they are soft, flexible, and 100% safe.

 They are available in different flow levels, which you buy separately depending on your baby’s age.
-There is a slow flow nipple that has 1 hole that is suitable for a newborn aged 0-3 months.
-The medium flow nipple has 2 holes and it is appropriate for babies aged 3-6 months.
+There is a slow flow nipple that has one hole that is suitable for a newborn aged 0-3 months.
+The medium flow nipple has two holes, and it is appropriate for babies aged 3-6 months.

-The third type of nipple has 3 holes for the fast flow of milk, which is suitable for babies aged 6 months and above.
+The third type of nipple has three holes for the fast flow of milk, which is suitable for babies aged six months and above.
 There is a fourth nipple type known as variable flow, which is Y shaped.
-This is designed for babies 6 months and older who are starting to take thicker fluids.
+This is designed for babies six months and older who are starting to take thicker fluids.

 4. Leak-proof nipple